 - A place for support, education, social activities and outreach

 Our facilitators are trained adults who provide a safe, supportive environment where young people can come together to learn and share in an atmosphere of acceptance.
 They are people who have been in the same place as you.
-All facilitators are LGBT or allied adults who are over the age of 25 and have been subject to a Michigan background check.
-If you would like to volunteer as a facilitator, please contact David Topping at 269.349.4234 or email him at email@example.com.
+All facilitators are LGBTQ or allied adults who are over the age of 25 and have been subject to a Michigan background check.
+If you would like to volunteer as a facilitator, please contact the KGLRC at 269.349.4234.

 Meetings are held weekly on Thursdays from 6 to 8 p.m.
 The location is kept confidential; in order to find out the location, please call or email the Resource Center.

-The mentorship program pairs an LGBT adult and an Ally adult with an Ally or LGBT youth.
+The mentorship program pairs an LGBTQ adult and an Ally adult with an Ally or LGBTQ youth.
 The goal of the mentorship is to provide these youth with mentorship and career guidance and advice.
 The mentors and mentees meet on their own once a month, and quarterly with all parties in the program.
 For more information on the mentorship program, please email firstname.lastname@example.org.

 Youth Resource Directory

 Suicide Resource Guide